Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 The two kinds of GH deficiency are:

 • Congenital GH deficiency.
 This is the kind that some babies are born with.
-They also can have problems with other hormones.
-Even though they're born with the condition, some babies look like they're growing normally until they are about 6 to 12 months old.
+They also can have deficiencies of other pituitary hormones.
+Even though they're born with the condition, some babies look like they're growing normally until they're about 6–12 months old.

 • Acquired GH deficiency.
 This happens when the body stops making enough GH to grow normally.
 It can start at any time in childhood.